The Stages of Opioid Withdrawal

 The truth is that unassisted detox rarely works.
 In fact, most users relapse within 90 days on their own, and the majority of those begin using again in the first 30 days.
 The program type with the absolute best success rate is one of continued medical, psychological, and social support with either individual or group treatment.

 However, people absolutely do succeed at breaking the chains of opioid addiction, and professional treatment is usually the key.
-Local programs that support not only the medical needs of their patients but also offer true support for the mind, have cured thousands and continue to do so – especially in Baltimore, in the midst of some of the nation’s heaviest opioid addiction.
+Local programs that support not only the medical needs of their patients but also offer true support for the mind, have cured thousands and continue to do so – especially in Maryland, in the midst of some of the nation’s heaviest opioid addiction.